IGXO Cosmetics

 It’s better to use a shampoo or conditioner that contains antimicrobial ingredients to kill germs without harming your hair.
 Look for gentle cleansers with tea tree oil, neem oil, zinc pyrithione, selenium sulfide, or ketoconazole to target bacteria and fungi.

-Rinse hair thoroughly after using hand sanitizer to remove any residue.
+Rinse your hair thoroughly after using hand sanitizer to remove any residue.
 Follow up with a moisturizing shampoo and conditioner to counteract the drying effects and maintain healthy hair.

 Alternatives To Hand Sanitizer For Greasy Hair